Puget Sound Energy's management team works closely with our board of directors to deliver your energy future.

 Bussey's responsibilities include leadership of PSE's customer solutions, corporate affairs, federal government relations and state government relations activities.

-He joined PSE in March 2012 from the Seattle Metro Chamber where he served for three years as president and CEO of the regional business association that represents more than 2,200 companies throughout the Seattle metropolitan area.
+He joined PSE in March 2012 from the Seattle Metro Chamber of Commerce where he served for three years as president and CEO of the regional business association that represents more than 2,200 companies throughout the Seattle metropolitan area.
 Previously, from 2003 to 2009, Bussey served at PSE as senior vice president of corporate affairs.

 Prior to that, Bussey was president of the Washington Roundtable, a public policy and advocacy group composed of chief executive officers of major companies throughout the state.